geohuz/geohuz/README.md

 ## Hi there 👋

 I'm georgehu, a developer with years of experience on frontend and backend area from China.
-I have work experience in large multinational manufacturer as technial support analysist, and some startup companies range from WIFI hotspot customization and indoor positioning applications.
+I have work experience in large multinational food manufacturer as technial support analysist, and some startup companies range from WIFI hotspot customization and indoor positioning applications.

 ### Frontend Skills